 The Problems Facing Rural Healthcare

-We have already explored the myriad of problems that rural folk encounter, but did you know only around ten percent of doctors practice medicine in rural settings?
-This is deeply troubling, especially when compounded by the fact that rural people are more likely to die due to specific ailments like heart disease, accidents, and injury, and lung disease.
+We have already explored the myriad of problems that rural folk encounter, but did you know that only around ten percent of doctors practice medicine in rural settings?
+This is deeply troubling, especially when compounded by the fact that rural people are more likely to die due to specific ailments like heart disease, accidents, injury, and lung disease.
 In contrast, their urban counterparts are more likely to seek earlier intervention for these diseases, forestalling them.
-Additionally, rural people are usually more likely to suffer cancer at advanced stages.
+Additionally, rural people are usually more likely to suffer from cancer at advanced stages.

 To address these concerns, many medical schools seek out students who are more likely to practice rural medicine.
 They then equip them with the knowledge and skills to succeed in a rural set-up.
 Studies have shown that students who grew up in rural communities are more likely to return there to practice medicine, and in part, this argument has been behind the rise in rural outreach programs.